 In cases like these…

-Most applicants will either need to wait to apply for a traditional life insurance policy or consider purchasing an alternative product, such as an Accidental Death Policy or a Burial Life Insurance Policy.
+Most applicants must either wait to apply for a traditional life insurance policy or consider purchasing an alternative product, such as an Accidental Death Policy or a Burial Life Insurance Policy.

 Now for individuals…